Ayush-Shrivas/Contact-Management-System/README.md

 **3. Run the Application**
    - This project uses only standard Python libraries (like `sqlite3`), so no additional installation of packages is necessary.
-   - To start the contact management system, run the main script from your terminal:
-     ```sh
-     python main.py
-     ```

 ## Contact

 **Ayush Shrivas**